beaukuhn/automcp/README.md

 AutoMCP is a code generator for the Model Context Protocol (MCP) that automatically creates server and client code based on YAML service definitions.

+This is a work in progress.
+The repo contains artifacts that will be removed when finalized for packaging for npm, pypl, etc.

 ## Features

 - Generates MCP-compatible server code